wvbe/interfais/README.md

     * Not preprender lines after viewport & scroll
     * Exit early when cannot scroll, (or at least not clear lines further than one (or scrollDistance) rows away from lines when scrolling up or down)
     * pageUp & pageDown should first/last focus ui menu
+    * A catch() mechanism in InputManager that keeps an array of catches, but only uses the most recent one an pops when released.
 * v 1.0.0
     * Managers & applicable factories instanced within, and exposed through interfais application instance, this change introduces breaking changes.
     * ui.stream() for streaming stdout and stderr from spawned child processes, for example